Psychology Training Programs

-Three full-time twelve month internships are available for the academic year 2020-2021.
+Three full-time twelve month internships are available for the academic year 2023-2024.
 Applicants must be enrolled in an accredited doctoral program in psychology and have recent supervised clinical experience.
-The internship provides 2000 supervised hours during the training year.
 Candidates do not have to be United States citizens to apply.
-The stipend for 2020-2021 will be $30,000.
-Suffolk is an equal opportunity employer committed to a diverse community.
-We are actively seeking applicants from groups that might be under-represented because of race/color, gender, religion, real or perceived disability, national origin or LGBTQ status.
+The stipend for 2023-2024 will be $35,568.

 Offers of employment is contingent upon 1) successful completion of a background screening, which includes a Social Security trace, Sex Offender Registry Information (SORI), and criminal background Information (CORI); 2) your eligibility to work in the United States; and 3) your agreement to accept your pay via direct deposit.
 Accepted Interns work directly with Human Resources to complete the background screening and are notified when it is complete.

 Application deadline for the 2023-2024 internship training year is Monday, November 6, 2023, at 5 p.m.